Maschell/maschell.github.io/_posts/2020-11-21-bought-8-consoles.markdown

 #### Console 2
 After that I picked up the next console.
 This one seemed to be one of the "locked" consoles.
 When I started the console it presented me the login screen with one password protected account.
-There is possibility to create a new account, but I locked via the parent controls.
+There is possibility to create a new account, but it's locked via the parent controls.
 Even if I would've known the password for the account (NNID), I wouldn't be able to login because the console was offline.
 For setting up the internet connection I also needed the PIN to bypass the parental controls.